What is Project Glasswing? Securing Critical Software in the AI Era

 1. The Launch of Project Glasswing

-For years, the cybersecurity paradigm has been a losing game for defenders: an attacker only needs to be right once, while a defender must be right every time.
-With the launch of Project Glasswing, Anthropic intends to fundamentally tip the scales in favor of defense using extreme AI reasoning.
+For years, the cybersecurity paradigm has been a losing game for defenders: an attacker only needs to be right once, whilst a defender must be right every time.
+With the launch of Project Glasswing, Anthropic intends to fundamentally tip the scales in favour of defence using extreme AI reasoning.

-Recognizing the catastrophic risk if such capabilities proliferated into the hands of bad actors, Anthropic explicitly chose not to release the model to the public.
-Instead, they siloed it entirely into Project Glasswing—deploying the intelligence purely defensively.
+Recognising the catastrophic risk if such capabilities proliferated into the hands of bad actors, Anthropic explicitly chose not to release the model to the public.
+Instead, they siloed it entirely into Project Glasswing, deploying the intelligence purely defensively.

-Anthropic recognized that discovering vulnerabilities is only half the battle; patching them across the global grid requires immense coordination.
+Anthropic recognised that discovering vulnerabilities is only half the battle; patching them across the global grid requires immense coordination.
 To execute this, Project Glasswing launched with an unprecedented coalition of industry competitors:

-This consortium is utilizing Claude Mythos Preview to ingest and scan their massive, proprietary, and open-source codebases.
-For example, AWS has integrated the model to analyze over 400 trillion network flows daily, seeking out pre-emergent threats before they materialize.
+This consortium is utilising Claude Mythos Preview to ingest and scan their massive, proprietary, and open-source codebases.
+For example, AWS has integrated the model to analyse over 400 trillion network flows daily, seeking out pre-emergent threats before they materialise.

 3. Hunting Zero-Day Vulnerabilities